California Honeysuckle, Hairy Honeysuckle

 - Honeysuckle – refers to the sweet nectar

-- Unlike the flowers of horticultural species, hairy honeysuckle flowers are not fragrant
+- Unlike the flowers of horticultural species, pink honeysuckle flowers are not fragrant

 - This species tends to be evergreen in a mild climate (Ladybird 2018)

 - Have you noticed California buckeyes with distorted trunks along the lower Sylvan trail?
 Most likely these were made by rope-like honeysuckle vines, wrapping around the trunks and persisting as the trees grew